CorgiCapyCode/anomaly_detection/README.md

 - uses the data from the temporary dataset to evaluate the system health

 # Dashboard and Monitoring
+The dashboard consists of a simple website displaying the 10 latest results from the analysis and the 10 latest anomalies.
+It uses the same buffer method as used for the model deployment to ensure all data is displayed.
+Furthermore it offers a button to trigger the health check.
+This layout is limited to its minimum.

 # Cloud Deployment